-Chapel Required every semester As a vital component of a Christ-centered education, Criswell College embraces chapel worship to encourage a community of learning and of faith.
+Required every semester

+As a vital component of a Christ-centered education, Criswell College embraces chapel worship to encourage a community of learning and of faith.
 Chapel supports the educational curriculum of the campus community through weekly collective meetings as a campus family, exposing students to quality models of expository preaching and sound biblical teaching, an enacted theology of worship, and a model of good corporate worship.
-(This is a required non-credit course for all full-time students taking 12 or more credit hours.)

-CPR 301 Introduction to Church Planting

-A basic introductory course, covering subjects from qualifications of the planter to methodological strategies involved in church planting and revitalization.
-(Prerequisite for CPR Majors, may be taken concurrently: EMS 205)
+CPR 301 Introduction to Church Planting A basic introductory course, covering subjects from qualifications of the planter to methodological strategies involved in church planting and revitalization.
+(Prerequisite may be taken concurrently: EMS 205)

-CPR 401 Church Planting Models and Methods
+CPR 305 Church Planting Strategies